Bachelor of Education (Honours) (Special Needs) (Three-year Part-time)

-This domain allows participants to pursue a relevant study of classroom practice in their own setting.
-Topics for the Project will emerge from participants' studies in Education Studies and Specialised Studies courses based on personal and professional interests.
+The Final Year Project allows students to pursue a relevant study of classroom practice in their own setting.
+Topics for the Project will emerge from students' studies in Education Studies and Major courses based on personal and professional interests.
 Students can opt for Honours Project or Capstone Project in their Final Year Project study.
 Honours Project aims to equip students with knowledge and hand-on experience to carry out scientific research in a specific area, which could be beneficial to students who plan to do research postgraduate study in future.
 Capstone Project focuses on knowledge transfer in work-related context and enhancing students’ competency in the job market through inquiry-based learning.
 Students will be supported by programme lecturers with expertise in their project topics chosen.

 Field Experience plays a crucial role in the programme, consisting of 2 components: Teaching Practice and Field Experience Portfolios.
-Participants will be provided with opportunities to apply and put theories learnt in the programme, and share and report on small groups collaborative teaching activities.
+Students will be provided with opportunities to apply and put theories learnt in the programme, and share and report on small groups collaborative teaching activities.